 Cash is probably the best defense, but also a very poor offense since it doesn't match inflation.
 Usually when I'm not fully invested it is because of client allocation preferences or normal transitions from having sold positions and not yet made new purchases.
 Cash balances are needed for clients making regular withdrawals.
-Cash has been increased to 11.6% the past month.
+Cash has been increased to 33% fearing a market correction due to the economic downturn.

 Consumer Staples are known for being less volatile and a good investment facing down markets.
-The stocks selected were at historical Price/Earning lows relative to their individual histories.
+The stocks